Basic Automation¶

 d.press_key(Keys.KEY_VOLUME_UP)

-To support more keys, you can also use this method for simulation.
-You can find all supported key names in the official Android documentation here: https://developer.android.com/reference/android/view/KeyEvent.
+In addition, to support more key codes, you can also use the following method.
+You can find all supported key names in the official Android documentation: https://developer.android.com/reference/android/view/KeyEvent.

 d.press_keycode(KeyCodes.KEYCODE_CALL)